 - Ear plugs – To help with your sanity if your bunk buddy is an incessant snorer.

 - Play cards – for nighttime entertainment.
-Sometimes cards and other games are available at the huts
+Sometimes cards and other games are available at the huts.
+These multipurpose Basecamp cards with questions on their backside, double as a great conversation starter.

 - Ebook reader – for whoever loves to read.
 You can also have your trekking guide on it!
 I have the Kindle Paperwhite and love the built-in light, which allows me to read books in bed without disturbing my bunk buddies in the hut’s dorms.